Hujambo (How are you?)

 Nenda Bluu!
 (Go Blue!)

-Welcome to the Department of Afroamerican and African Studies (DAAS).
-Currently the department, in collaboration with the African Studies Center (ASC) is offering Swahili (Kiswahili) and Yoruba languages.
-We are always very excited and are proud to see how our students learn these languages fast.
-If you are looking for a language that introduces you to a new culture, you probably found the right place.
+DAAS, in collaboration with the African Studies Center (ASC), offers language courses in Swahili (Kiswahili) and Yoruba.
+We are always very excited and proud to see how quickly our students learn these languages.
+If you are looking for a language that introduces you to a new culture, you have found the right place.
 We are here to help you achieve your goals and success.
-Yoruba and Swahili languages will fulfill the LSA College’s Language requirements.
-The University requires a student to complete a total of 4 semesters of a foreign language.
-Four semesters are the equivalent of taking 4 language courses by the end of language study.
-Visit LSA and DAAS for more details.
+Yoruba and Swahili language courses fulfill LSA’s Language Requirement.

 Swahili (Kiswahili) Language

-Kiswahili is one of the most widely spoken African languages in Africa as well as worldwide.
-Swahili language is also known as Kiswahili.
-This wide adoption makes Kiswahili one of the major languages of the African continent.
-It is used in Tanzania, Kenya, and Uganda, Rwanda, Burundi, DRC, Comoro islands, etc. The African Union (AU) designated Swahili as one of the official languages of the Union.
-Recently in Paris, in November 2021, the United Nations, Educational, Scientific and Cultural Organization (UNESCO) during its 41st member states’ session declared July 7th of every year a Swahili language Day.
+Swahili (also known as Kiswahili) is one of the most widely spoken languages in Africa.
+It is primarily used in eastern, central, and southern African nations, such as Tanzania, Kenya, Uganda, Rwanda, Burundi, Democratic Republic of the Congo, Comoro Islands, and others.
+The African Union (AU) designated Swahili as one of its official languages.
+In 2021, the United Nations Educational, Scientific and Cultural Organization (UNESCO) declared July 7th of every year as Kiswahili Language Day during its 41st member states’ session in Paris.
 This is one of the efforts to recognize and honor the language for its fast growth.
-It is said to be one of the top 10 languages that grow fast.
+It is said to be one of the top 10 languages with over 200 million speakers worldwide.
 For more details, check it out here.

 Additionally, in the diaspora, Swahili is one of the most prominent African languages that is used to express African heritage.
-For example, KWANZA festival in the US uses some symbols and words that represent African heritage and culture.
-One cannot account for the language’s spread without mentioning for example Voice of America (VOA), B.B.C Swahili, Deutsche Welle Swahili, and other global channels that broadcast information in Swahili via live Radio, TV, and online channels.
+For example, the Kwanzaa festival in the US uses some symbols and words that represent African heritage and culture.
+One cannot account for the language’s spread without mentioning for example Voice of America (VOA), B.B.C Swahili, Deutsche Welle Swahili, and other global channels that broadcast information in Swahili via live radio, TV, and online channels.

-University of Michigan is one of many American Universities and colleges that teach Swahili language.
+The University of Michigan is one of many American universities and colleges that teach the Swahili language.
 Our students benefit from learning it by fulfilling LSA’s language requirement, by using it in research, meeting new people and making friends, obtaining jobs that require a foreign language - particularly an African one within the US, in East Africa, and all over the world with various organizations.
-Our Swahili or Kiswahili program is particularly strong and engages students in Swahili-speaking culture through rich multimedia resources.
-Do you want to learn Kiswahili?
+Our Swahili program is particularly strong and engages students in Swahili-speaking culture through rich multimedia resources.
+Do you want to learn Swahili?
 A good place to start is right here.

 Our Swahili program will help you to expand your knowledge of a new language, culture, geography, and of course the welcoming and loving people of East Africa.
-Swahili people in East Africa and elsewhere are always impressed to meet new people who learn Kiswahili language.
-Our Swahili program maintains a reputation for its quality language and orientation about people of East Africa, and has helped to prepare hundreds of students for life and work throughout countries in Eastern Africa.
-Furthermore, at UM we have a Study abroad program through which our students travel to East African countries to gain a first hand experience.
-Finally, it is important to mention that the highest mountain in Africa (Kilimanjaro), the famous Ngorongoro and Serengeti national parks, etc are all in East Africa (Tanzania) where Swahili is spoken.
+Swahili people in East Africa and elsewhere are always impressed to meet new people who learn Swahili language.
+Our program maintains a reputation for its quality language and orientation about people of East Africa, and has helped to prepare hundreds of students for life and work throughout countries in Eastern Africa.
+Furthermore, at U-M we have a study abroad program through which our students travel to East African countries to gain first-hand experience.
+Finally, it is important to mention that the highest mountain in Africa (Kilimanjaro), the famous Ngorongoro and Serengeti national parks, etc. are all in East Africa (Tanzania) where Swahili is spoken.

-Swahili (Kiswahili) Courses Offered in DAAS During Fall Semester
+Fall Semester Swahili (Kiswahili) Courses Offered by DAAS

-Swahili (Kiswahili) Courses Offered in DAAS During Winter Semester
+Winter Semester Swahili (Kiswahili) Courses Offered by DAAS

 Learning Swahili Outside the Classroom